 The Global Forum for Media Development is the largest global community for media development, media freedom, and journalism support.

-Through collaboration, coordination, and collective action our 148 member organisations — as well as our dozens of partners — creates, promotes, and delivers policies and programmes to sustain journalism as a public good.
+Through collaboration, coordination, and collective action our network of 188 member organisations — as well as our dozens of partners — creates, promotes, and delivers policies and programmes to sustain journalism as a public good.

 We help our members get funding by: